 It’s worth noting that just months ago, we wrote an article about the struggling job market in pharmacy.
 The Bureau of Labor Statistics (BLS) projects a 3% decline in job growth from 2019 to 2029.

 But things have changed very, very fast as pharmacy has been one of the most secure jobs during the pandemic.

 By March 2021, 0% of pharmacists in our sample reported losing their income completely, the best statistic of any profession we surveyed.

 If you look at the entire year and average it out, being a pharmacist was the most financially stable profession of the COVID pandemic.

 I work at an independent pharmacy.
 Many medications seem like they will be on back order soon if they aren’t already.
 If we can’t fill medicine, we don’t make money, and I don’t get paid.
 So far it isn’t an issue, but it’s uncomfortable to think about.

-Dentists tell me if we surveyed them in a week that they think 100% of dentists would report a huge drop in income.
+Back in March and April, dentists told me if we surveyed them in a week that they think 100% of dentists would report a huge drop in income.

-In the survey we did on March 18, 2020, 3 in 10 dentists said that they no longer had an income at all.
+In the survey we did on March 18, 2020, three in 10 dentists said that they no longer had an income at all.
 Only 31% reported that their income had not changed, and many of those who said that seemed to work in military dentistry or in very rural areas.